 It’s safe to assume that those who want more from their search engine optimization (SEO) campaign consider the most important SEO ranking factors.
 Admittedly, well-optimized sites get more traffic and therefore more leads and sales.

 However, without SEO, people won’t find your site, and all your efforts will be for nothing.
 To ensure you get the most out of your SEO campaign, using advanced techniques can help.
-Below are some of the advanced SEO strategies you should look into this 2021:
+Below are some of the advanced SEO strategies you should look into:

 At least 50% of businesses use content marketing and most have content that’s a few years old.
 Underperforming and old content can be likened to a bike with a flat tire.
 While it’s there, you can’t use it.
 Optimizing content that’s receiving low conversions and traffic can help ensure your business makes the most of said content.